Preprint

 Wrap-around 98.62±0.01 87.40±0.04 90.62±0.16 68.76±0.11

 A critical question for our generative model of network topology is whether its principles are generalizable across different tasks.
-To investigate this, we conducted a transfer learning experiment to assess if an optimal topology discovered on a simpler task could be effectively applied to more complex ones.
-This tests the hypothesis that the DNM can capture fundamental structural priors beneficial for a class of problems, such as image classification, thereby reducing the need for extensive hyperparameter searches on every new dataset.
+To investigate this, we conducted a comprehensive transfer learning experiment to assess if an optimal topology discovered on one task could be effectively applied to others.
+This tests the hypothesis that the DNM can capture fundamental structural priors beneficial for a class of problems, thereby reducing the need for extensive hyperparameter searches on every new dataset.

 Experimental Design

-We identified the best-performing DNM hyperparameter configuration from the static sparse training experiments on the MNIST dataset, as analyzed in Section 5.
-This configuration, which generates a scale-free, hierarchical network, was then used directly to initialize MLP models for the more challenging EMNIST, Fashion MNIST, and CIFAR-10 datasets.
-We then compared its performance against the other baseline initialization methods and against the DNM models whose hyperparameters were specifically tuned for each target task ("DNM (Task-Specific Best)").
+We identified the best-performing DNM hyperparameter configuration from the static sparse training experiments for each of the four datasets: MNIST, Fashion MNIST, EMNIST, and CIFAR-10.
+We then performed a cross-transfer analysis where the optimal configuration for a source dataset was used to initialize MLP models for the other three target datasets.
+We compared these transferred topologies against baseline initialization methods and against the DNM models specifically tuned for the target task ("DNM (Fine-tuned)").

 Results